hyperledger/firefly-fir/text/0012-namespace-isolation.md

 * Multiple namespaces may share a single contract deployment.
 * There is no way to query network version (the lack of a version method implies V1).
 * The new "network action" functionality (see below) is exercised by sending marker parameters through `pinBatch`.
-* In FireFly v1.0.x and earlier, multi-party identities must be pinned with the special "ff_system" namespace.
-* In FireFly v1.1.0 and later, multi-party identities may be pinned either with "ff_system" or the namespace on which they are used.
+* _Identity resolution rules:_  In FireFly v1.0.x and earlier, multi-party identities must be pinned with the special "ff_system" namespace.
+In FireFly v1.1.0 and later, multi-party identities may be pinned either with "ff_system" or the namespace on which they are used.

 **Network Version 2**